mattpe/wbma/docs/w5-player.md

     - delete does not need it's own page
     - modify is 90% same as Upload
         - make a copy of Upload.js and remove ImagePicker

+### Tips for project
+- Add a tag with your app name automatically to all uploaded files.
+This way they don't get mixed with files uploaded by other apps.
+- If you want to save additional data with files, you can add it to the 'description' like this:
+    ```javascript

+      ...
+      const moreData = {
+        description: 'This is the actual description',
+        someData: 'Some other data I want to save',
+        someMoreData: {width: 300, height: 450 }
+      }
+      ...
+          // FormData
+         formData.append('description', JSON.stringify(moreData));
+      ...

+    ```
+    You can extract data later like this:
+    ```javascript
+    getData = (descriptionFromAPI) => {
+        const allData = JSON.parse(descriptionFromAPI);
+        const description = allData.description;
+        const someData = allData.someData;
+        const someMoreData = allData.someMoreData;
+      };
+    ```